Deploy updates to Microsoft Endpoint Configuration Manager clients with Update Management

 Perform the following steps if you are going to continue managing update deployments from Configuration Manager.
 Azure Automation connects to Configuration Manager to apply updates to the client computers connected to your Log Analytics workspace.
 Update content is available from the client computer cache as if the deployment were managed by Configuration Manager.

-Create a software update deployment from the top-level site in your Configuration Manager hierarchy using the process described in deploy software update process.
+Create a software update deployment from the top-level site in your Configuration Manager hierarchy using the process described in Deploy software updates.
 The only setting that must be configured differently from a standard deployment is the option Do not install software updates to control the download behavior of the deployment package.
 This behavior is managed by the Update Management solution by creating a scheduled update deployment in the next step.

 In Azure Automation, select Update Management.
 Create a new deployment following the steps described in Creating an Update Deployment and select Imported groups on the Type drop-down to select the appropriate Configuration Manager collection.
 Keep in mind the following important points: a.
 If a maintenance window is defined on the selected Configuration Manager device collection, members of the collection honor it instead of the Duration setting defined in the scheduled deployment. b.
 Members of the target collection must have a connection to the Internet (either direct, through a proxy server or through the Log Analytics gateway).

 After completing the update deployment through Azure Automation, the target computers that are members of the selected computer group will install updates at the scheduled time from their local client cache.
 You can view update deployment status to monitor the results of your deployment.